pair(1,

 Rogers served as president of MIT until 1870, when he resigned due to ill health.
 In 1878 the second president of MIT, John Runkle, resigned under the pressure of a financial crisis brought on by the Panic of 1873 and strain of fighting off attempts by Harvard to take over MIT.
 Rogers returned to hold the office of president until 1881.

-Rogers collapsed and died while addressing MIT’s graduating class at the commencement exercises of 1882.
-Runkle quoted Rogers’s last words in a memorial address delivered that same year:
+Rogers collapsed and died while addressing MITs graduating class at the commencement exercises of 1882.
+Runkle quoted Rogerss last words in a memorial address delivered that same year:

-“Bituminous coal,” these were his last words on earth.
-Here he bent forward, as if consulting some notes on the table before him, then slowly regaining an erect position, threw up his hands, and was translated from the scene of his earthly labors and triumphs to “the tomorrow of death,” where the mysteries of life are solved, and the disembodied spirit finds unending satisfaction in contemplating the new and still unfathomable mysteries of the infinite future.
+As I stand here today and see what the Institute is, … I call to mind the beginnings of science.
+I remember one hundred and fifty years ago Stephen Hales published a pamphlet on the subject of illuminating gas, in which he stated that his researches had demonstrated that 128 grains of bituminous coal—Bituminous coal, these were his last words on earth.
+Here he bent forward, as if consulting some notes on the table before him, then slowly regaining an erect position, threw up his hands, and was translated from the scene of his earthly labors and triumphs to the tomorrow of death, where the mysteries of life are solved, and the disembodied spirit finds unending satisfaction in contemplating the new and still unfathomable mysteries of the infinite future.

-In the words of Francis A. Walker (MIT’s third president):
+In the words of Francis A. Walker (MITs third president):

 All his life he had borne himself most faithfully and heroically, and he died as so good a knight would surely have wished, in harness, at his post, and in the very part and act of public duty.